• Home

 Claude, Anthropic's AI chatbot

-Claude is an AI chatbot powered by Anthropic's LLM, Claude 3.
+Claude is an AI chatbot powered by Anthropic's flagship LLM, Claude 3.5.

 If you've used ChatGPT or Google Gemini, you know what to expect when launching Claude: a powerful, flexible chatbot that collaborates with you, writes for you, and answers your questions.

 Anthropic, the company behind Claude, was started in 2021 by a group of ex-OpenAI employees who helped develop OpenAI's GPT-2 and GPT-3 models.
-It's focused on AI research with a focus on safety above all.
+In 2023, Anthropic's founders launched Claude 2, the first publicly-available version of their LLM, which stood out from rivals by focusing on AI safety.

-While Claude 2 lagged behind OpenAI's GPT-4, Anthropic's latest model—Claude 3, released in March 2024—now beats GPT-4 across a range of capabilities.
+While Claude 2 lagged behind OpenAI's GPT-4, Anthropic's latest model—Claude 3.5 Sonnet, released in June 2024—now beats OpenAI's latest model, GPT-4o, across a range of capabilities.

 A chart showing Claude 3's capabilities compared to GPT-4